jakoch/awesome-composer/README.md

 - [PHPCodeSniffer-Composer-Installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - The plugin enables you to install [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) coding standards (rulesets).
 - [Composer-Warmup](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.
 - [Foxy](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations, when composer package is installed or updated.
-- [NodeJS-Installer](https://github.com/thecodingmachine/nodejs-installer) - Downloads and installs NodeJS and npm as composer package.
+- [NodeJS-Installer](https://github.com/thecodingmachine/nodejs-installer) - Installer for NodeJS and npm.
-- [node-composer](https://github.com/mariusbuescher/node-composer) - Another NodeJS, npm and yarn installer as composer package.
+- [Node-Composer](https://github.com/mariusbuescher/node-composer) - Installer for NodeJS, npm and yarn.
 - [Imposter-Plugin](https://github.com/typisttech/imposter-plugin) - Wrapping all composer vendor packages inside your own namespace.
 Intended for WordPress plugins.
 - [Composer Preload](https://github.com/Ayesh/Composer-Preload) - The plugin generates a `vendor/preload.php` file to warm up the Opcache.
 - [PHP Inc](https://github.com/krakphp/php-inc) - Automatically includes files for autoload and autoload-dev to facilitate using functions and grouped definitions within composer loaded applications.